Yalın: Early life

 Hüseyin Yalın was born on 30 March 1980 in Nişantaşı, Istanbul, as the son of Figen and Kamil Yalın.
 He went to primary school at Ataköy, Bakırköy.
-Journalist Ferai Tınç is his uncle.
+He is the nephew of journalist Ferai Tınç.

 Music career

 Career beginnings

 Yalın soon started to write songs and eventually collaborated with Kargo's guitarist Selim Öztürk to produce an album.
 Selim Öztürk produced the album, while Kargo's other members Serkan Çeliköz and Burak Karataş served as keyboarder and drummer respectively.
 Yalın wrote all of the songs for his first album and Ellerine Sağlık was eventually released in March 2004 under the label Universal Music.
 The album's lead single "Zalim" became a hit in Turkey, and the album sold 200,000 copies in one week.
 Ebru Çapa of Hürriyet praised the song's composition and lyrics in her review for the newspaper.
 By the end of the month, it sold 300,000 copies.
 The number rose to 500,000 within four months of its release.
 As a result, it ranked number 4 on Universal Music's list of best-selling albums after Guns N' Roses.
 MÜ-YAP also recognized it as one of the "Best-selling albums of the year".
 The album was favorably received on digital platforms and broke a record at the time with 1 million and 700 thousands downloads.
 As a result, Yalın earned 2 million dollars with the success of his album on digital platforms.
 After releasing a music video for "Zalim", he subsequently recorded and released separate music videos for "Sonsuz Ol" and "Günaydın", the third of which ranked MTV World Chart Express program, and entered the musical charts of Bulgaria and Greek.
 At the Turkey Music Awards, Yalın was chosen as the "Best Male Newcomer" and his song "Zalim", was covered by the Albanian singer Rovena Stefa and Bulgarian singer Toni Storaro under the titles "Zemer" and "Greshnica" respectively.
 The song was translated to numerous languages including Greek, Russian, Serbian and Arabic.
 The song "Değmez" from his album, was rearranged by one of Universal Music's producers Martin Kierszenbaum to be used on Japanese singer Ai's album What's Goin' On Ai.
 In 2006, Yalın collaborated with Ai and American reggae artist Shaggy on Ai's album What's Goin' On Ai with the track "Famous feat.
 Shaggy and Yalın".

 The judges on NTV's musical program chose Ellerine Sağlık as the tenth best album of the past decade in Turkey.

 After the success of the album, Yalın went on a tour and gave concerts in Cemil Topuzlu Open-Air Theatre and Rumelihisarı in Istanbul, followed by about 40 performances across Turkey and Europe.